iamcdonald/ibm_db-issue/README.md

 - stop the db2 container mentioned above

 `npm run test:only`
+- run the test showing memory issue with small string
+- ran in a node 8 docker container against the db2 container

+`npm run test:file:only`
+- run the test showing potentially related memory issue with a larger base64 string generated from a file
-- re-run the tests above in a node 8 docker container against the db2 container
+- ran in a node 8 docker container against the db2 container